-In cattle, a pronounced age related resistance develops with animals older than one year of age becoming much more difficult to infect.
+In cattle, a prounounced age-related resistance develops with animals older than one year old becoming much more difficult to infect.

 Beef cattle properties become infected by the introduction of infected animals.
-In Victoria, dairy cattle and sheep present the highest risk for bringing infection on to a property.
-Beef cattle can also pose a risk, and risk profiling tools like J-BAS or vaccination can be used to reduce that risk.
+In Victoia, dairy cattle and sheep present the highest risk for bringing infection onto a property.
+Beef cattle can also pose a risk, and risk profiling tools like J-BAS or vaccination can be used to reduce the risk.

 The available diagnostic tests for JD are of limited sensitivity in young or individual animals but can be quite effective as a herd profiling tool.